-Gingerbread house icing will be the glue for your entire structure.
-To prevent it from drying too quickly wrap a damp paper towel around the bag you are using.
+- Gingerbread house icing will be the glue for your entire structure.
+To prevent the royal icing from drying too quickly wrap a damp paper towel around the bag you are using.
 Adding vinegar to the icing will increase its ability to act as glue.
 You may also add food coloring to the icing to get the desired color you want.

 - That concludes the planning and structural tips for making a gingerbread house.
 Now comes the fun part of decorating your gingerbread house!